TutteInstitute/datamapplot/README.rst

 License
 -------

-fast_hdbscan is MIT licensed.
+DataMapPlot is MIT licensed.
 See the LICENSE file for details.

 ------------
 Contributing